 How to Make Almond Milk

 Almond milk is quick and easy to make and the benefits exceedingly outweighs the cost, time and effort.
 As mentioned, two ingredients are all that's needed to make almond milk, but you can add other ingredients to enhance the flavor if desired.
 Depending on the required amount, the ratio and process involves soaking 1 cup of raw almonds in cold water for about 6 hours; adding just enough water to cover them, or you can soak them overnight.
 Drain and rise almonds, pour into blender adding 4 cups of cold water; filter or spring water is best.
+Credit: photo credit: imallergic via photo pin cc Cover and blend well for about 40 seconds until froth appears on top; this depends on how fast your blender works.
+Drink as is if you’d like to add fiber to your diet, or strain through a sieve or cheesecloth.

 Optional: dates, vanilla beans, cocoa powder, honey, maple syrup or a pinch of salt are some of the ingredients that will enhance the flavor; and don’t throw away the pulp it adds a nice flavor and texture in making desserts and cookies.